Refine by Region

 Other Partners and/or Funders

-The Association of Teachers/ Education Centres of Ireland (ATECI), The Arts Council of Ireland, The Department of Arts, Heritage & the Gaeltacht
+Education Support Centres in Ireland (ESCI), The Arts Council of Ireland, The Department of Arts, Heritage & the Gaeltacht

 Key themes/ lines of enquiry